fwupd/fwupd/plugins/audio-s5gen2/README.md

 The upgrade protocol and update behivior are specified in documentation from Qualcomm, referenced by 80-CH281-1 and 80-CU043-1.

+It is expected that OS is responsible for the correct BLE reconnection during update of BlueTooth devices.

 ## Vendor ID Security